Pence to oppose 25th Amendment powers to remove Trump from office

 "I had a long conversation with him," said Inhofe.
 "He said, 'After all the things I’ve done for (Trump).'"

-Four people were killed as a result of the riot, which some charge was instigated by Trump's rhetoric claiming he was cheated out of the election.
+At least four people died as a result of the riot, which some charge was instigated by Trump's rhetoric claiming he was cheated out of the election.

-John Roberts and Evie Fordham contributed to this piece.
+Fox News' John Roberts and Evie Fordham contributed to this story.